keanehatescoding/strathmore_docs/First year Second Semimester Notes/Computer Networks/Rough notes.md

 TTL - this is the maximum number of router hops a packet can hop before the packet expires.
 SMTP is for sending mail while POP3 and IMAP are for retrieving mail from a mail server.
 The difference between IMAP and POP3 is IMAP stores mail in a mail server and syncs them with multiple devices while POP3 deletes a mail after retrieving it from the mail server hence it cannot be used to sync across multiple devices.
 To run ssh in a ssh in a unix based os use the -X flag which enables xorg server.
+Computers use conjuction(or) to see if a node they want to send a packet to is on the same network as it.